Skip to main content

 opkg install luci-proto-wireguard kmod-wireguard wireguard-tools

-Since WireGuard uses kernel-level elements for its functionality, we need to restart our router for everything to load correctly at this stage
+Since WireGuard uses kernel-level elements for its functionality, we need to restart our router at this stage to ensure everything loads correctly.

 reboot

-Do not proceed if you have not restarted your router after installing the packages.
+Do not proceed if you have not restarted your router after installing the above packages.

-We create a folder to store the server key
+First, create a folder to store your settings.

 mkdir -p /etc/wireguard